 - 6.1.
 The professional genealogists keep on good terms with their colleagues. - 6.1.1.
 The professional genealogists maintain professional privacy. - 6.1.2.
 The professional genealogist commits himself not to gain advantage from illegal behaviour or monopolization of basically public sources. - 6.2.
-The professional genealogist fulfils his obligations to his colleagues. - 6.3.
+The professional genealogist fulfils his obligations to his colleagues. - 6.2.1.
+Here the guidelines apply as they do for conduct with regard to clients (c.f. point 7.) especially if a professional genealogist engages the services of another professional genealogist. - 6.3.
 The client has completely free choice to engage the services of any professional genealogist. - 6.3.1.
 A professional genealogist may not attempt to actively attract the clients of a colleague.
-Comments, which could be seen as detrimental to the credit or reputation of a colleague, are to be avoided unless they are based on concrete evidence which the maker of the comments must be able to supply.
-Furthermore, the work of a colleague may only be criticised in the framework of a scientific publication or as part of a scientific debate or if it has become part of the research report, which a professional genealogist is working on.
-Within this framework the professional genealogist is allowed free reign to evaluate the working methods, education, experience and actual produced work of a colleague, in particular if this evaluation leads the professional genealogist to different result to that which has been proposed by the colleague in question. - 6.3.2.
+Comments, which could be seen as detrimental to the credit or reputation of a colleague, are to be avoided unless they are based on concrete evidence that the maker of the comments must be able to supply.

+Furthermore the work of a colleague may only be criticised in the framework of a professional publication or as part of a scientific debate or if it has become part of the research report, which a professional genealogist is working on.
+Within this framework the professional genealogist is allowed free reign to evaluate the working methods, education, experience and actual produced work of a colleague, in particular if this evaluation leads the professional genealogist to a different result to that which has been proposed by the colleague in question.

+- 6.3.2.
 If the client chooses to change from one professional genealogist to another the professional genealogist who was initially engaged may not hinder his successor. - 6.3.2.1.
 If the successor to a project has any questions these must be answered by the predecessor. - 6.4.
 In case of recognisable errors in the work of a colleague, he is to be given the opportunity to explain, correct or defend his work before any further action or evaluation takes place. - 6.5.
-The case of a difference of opinion between professional genealogists is always in the first instance to be decided by a board of judges made up by members of the Association; including cases when the professional genealogists in question have a principal/agent relationship.
+The case of a difference of opinion between professional genealogists, as far as they are members of the Association, is always in the first instance to be decided by the arbitration board made up by members of the Association.
+This includes cases in which the problem lies in the principal/agent relationship.